 The City of San José and the City of Santa Clara have agreements with each of the tributary agencies for those agencies' share of capital costs and on-going operation expenses of the wastewater treatment system.
 The tributary agencies include the City of Milpitas, West Valley Sanitation District, Cupertino Sanitation District, Burbank Sanitary District, and County Sanitation District 2-3.
-These revenue streams along with other revenue sources generated from the wastewater treatment system and revenue from the two cities' sewer systems are applied toward the payment obligation to the City for repayment of the Series 2009A Bonds under the Improvement Agreement and the City's obligations under the CA SRF Loans.
+These revenue streams along with other revenue sources generated from the wastewater treatment system and revenue from cities' sewer systems are applied toward the payment obligation to the City for repayment of the Series 2009A Bonds under the Improvement Agreement and the City's obligations under the CA SRF Loans.
+The final payment on the California State Revolving fund loan was May 1, 2019.

-The Authority has drawn \$18,490,000 of the aggregate principal amount of \$300 million available to be drawn on the Notes through October 2018, as shown in the table below.
+The Authority has drawn \$89,075,785 of the aggregate principal amount of \$300 million available to be drawn on the Notes through October 2019, as shown in the table below.